teaglewh/human_fMRI_recruiting/README.md

 # Contents (code)

-    1. After_initial_interest_email
+**1. After_initial_interest_email**
-        -- Add new email info to Excel sheet; move the email to folder for initial emails -- Respond to email with request for phone screening (currently lists days/times open for calling)
+    -- Add new email info to Excel sheet; move the email to folder for initial emails

-    2. After_phone_screening
+    -- Respond to email with request for phone screening (currently lists days/times open for calling)
+**2. After_phone_screening**
-        ## If passed phone screening:
+     *If passed phone screening:*
-             -- Move the email to the appropriate folder; categorize the email -- Send emails: one email solicits participant information, the other sends current available appointments
+         -- Move the email to the appropriate folder; categorize the email
+         -- Send emails: one email solicits participant information, the other sends current available appointments
-        ## If didn't pass phone screening:
+    *If didn't pass phone screening:*
          -- Move and categorize email accordingly

-    3. After_receive_ATV_info
+**3. After_receive_ATV_info**
     -- Import filled-out table of participant information to Excel
-        ## If selected appointment is available:
+    *If selected appointment is available:*
          -- Respond to the email
          -- Move the email to appropriate folder
-        ## If selected appointment is not available
+    *If selected appointment is not available*
-             -- Send an email asking to choose another appointment time -- Send an email with updated appointment availability -- Move the email to appropriate folder
+         -- Send an email asking to choose another appointment time
+         -- Send an email with updated appointment availability
+         -- Move the email to appropriate folder

 # How to use this code: Overview